wildfly-swarm-archive/devoxx-lab/README.md

 We are running on a shared WIFI at the lab location, so preparing your local maven repo upfront can save you valuable time at the workshop.

-The most simple way to prepare your repo with the bulk of things needed, is to build one of the WildFly Swarm examples:
+The most simple way to prepare your local repository, is to build one of the WildFly Swarm examples:

 1) Checkout the WildFly Swarm examples